 Regional Response Teams

-There are thirteen Regional Response Teams (RRTs) in the U.S., each representing a particular geographic region (including the Caribbean and the Pacific Basin).
-RRTs are composed of representatives from field offices of the federal agencies that make up the National Response Team, as well as state representatives.
-The four major responsibilities of RRTs are: (1) response; (2) planning; (3) training; and (4) coordination.
+There are 13 Regional Response Teams (RRTs) in the U.S., each representing a particular geographic region (including the Caribbean and the Pacific Basin).
+RRTs are composed of representatives from field offices of the federal agencies that make up the National Response Team (NRT), as well as state representatives.
+The four major responsibilities of RRTs are:

 Each RRT develops a Regional Contingency Plan to ensure that the roles of federal and state agencies during an actual incident are clear.
 Following an incident, the RRT reviews the OSC's reports to identify problems with the Region's response to the incident and improves the plan as necessary.

 The RRTs identify available resources from each federal agency and state within their regions.
 Such resources include equipment, guidance, training, and technical expertise for dealing with chemical releases or oil spills.
 When there are too few resources in a region, the RRT can request assistance from federal or state authorities to ensure that sufficient resources will be available during an incident.
-This coordination by the RRTs assures that resources are used as wisely as possible, and that no Region is lacking what it needs to protect human health and the environment from the effects of a hazardous substance release or oil spill.
+This coordination by the RRTs assures that resources are used as wisely as possible, and that no region is lacking what it needs to protect human health and the environment.